 David Meredith.
-Biographical information for Mr. Meredith is included above with the director biographies under the caption "Directors Continuing in Office Until the 2022 Annual Meeting."
+Biographical information for Mr. Meredith is included above with the director biographies

 Patrick Brickley, age 44, has served as our Chief Financial Officer since March 2019.
 Mr. Brickley joined Everbridge in May 2015 as Vice President of Finance and was promoted to Vice President of Finance and Accounting in 2017.
 Mr. Brickley holds a B.S. in Accounting from Lehigh University and an M.B.A. from The University of Chicago, Booth School of Business.